 The first commercial implementation of acoustic impact based particle size tracking has resulted in a system that monitors the overflow of every cyclone in a cluster with real-time four-second updates.
 This paper details the calibration and resulting accuracy of this technology under different cyclone overflow pipe orientations, different ore types, particularly with varying specific gravities, and different size fractions.
 The results from seven different concentrators will be presented.
 The dry solids specific gravities ranged from 2.7 to 4.1.
 The overflow pipe orientations ranged from vertical to horizontal.
-The size fractions varied from a P80 of 75 to 200 microns.
-The total measurement accuracies obtained were within 5 percentage points for one standard deviation.
-These accuracies were measured under plant operating conditions as referenced to samples obtained from the overflow pipes and sieved using both wet and dry sieving procedures.
+The size fractions varied from a P80 of 75 to 200 μ m.
+The measurement accuracies obtained were within five percentage points for one standard deviation under plant operating conditions as referenced to samples obtained from the overflow pipes and sieved using both wet and dry sieving procedures.